 The AJKF has between 47 and 60 trustees.
 The trustees belong to a committee tasked with appointing federation directors and auditors, approving fiscal reports, and voting on matters pertaining to the articles of incorporation.
 Trustees serve for a period of four years without remuneration.

 There are between five and 39 directors in the AJKF as well as three to five auditors.
 One director is appointed as president.
 No more than three vice presidents are appointed from among the directors to oversee the management of federation business, along with a managing director and up to 12 standing directors (including a director in charge of accounts).

 Directors and auditors are appointed by the board of trustees, but the president, vice presidents, managing director, and standing directors are voted in by the board of directors.
 Officers serve for a period of two years without remuneration.

 Standing directors undertake the work essential to the daily running of the federation based on decisions made by the board of directors.
 At board meetings, directors deliberate on activities to be undertaken by the federation and then ensure that decisions are acted upon.

 Through decisions made by the board of directors, advisors, counselors, council members, and consultants are appointed by the president to be consulted on various matters related to the federation.

-Several specialist committees fall under the auspices of the board of directors (general affairs, promotion, women’s, instruction & development, shogo and dan, match and referee, social physical education instruction, international, iaido, jodo, medicine and science, anti-doping, and public relations).
+Several specialist committees fall under the auspices of the board of directors (general affairs, promotion, women’s, instruction & development, shogo and dan, match and referee, social physical education instruction, athlete, international, iaido, jodo, medicine and science, anti-doping, and public relations).
 Each specialist committee chairman is, in principle, appointed by the standing directors.
 Where necessary, each committee can form sub-committees or hold specialist groups.